 Permanent magnets positioned outside the ceramic chamber create a transverse magnetic field across the contact gap, forcing the DC arc into an elongated path for rapid extinction.
 Magnet position and field strength are verified on each production batch using a Hall-effect gaussmeter to ensure consistent DC breaking performance up to the rated voltage.

-Each DC contactor incorporates a PWM coil economizer module that reduces holding current by up to 85 percent after pull-in.
-The economizer PCB is assembled in-house and functionally tested for pickup voltage (typically 70 percent of nominal), dropout voltage, and holding current before installation into the contactor body.
+Each UKD-H contactor incorporates a PWM coil economizer module that reduces holding current by up to 85% after pull-in.
+The economizer PCB is assembled in-house and functionally tested for pickup voltage (typically 70% of nominal), dropout voltage, and holding current before installation into the contactor body.

-Every HV DC contactor undergoes a four-wire contact resistance measurement at 100A test current with values recorded against the production serial number.
-A 2500V DC dielectric withstand test is performed between the main terminals and the coil circuit, and between open contacts, with leakage current monitored for any indication of insulation degradation.
+Every HV DC contactor undergoes a four-wire contact resistance measurement at 100A test current, with values recorded against the production serial number.
+A 2500V DC dielectric withstand test is performed between the main terminals and the coil circuit, and between open contacts, with leakage current monitored to ensure insulation integrity.

-KRIPAL supports distributor inventory programs with agreed stock levels for standard DC contactor models from 12V to 1500V DC.
+KRIPAL supports distributor inventory programs with agreed stock levels for standard UKD-H models from 12V to 1500V DC.
 Shipments are planned based on demand data, with scheduled replenishment to maintain stable supply and consistent fill rates.

-Laser-marked part numbers aligned with your catalog, OEM-branded packaging, and customized multilingual instruction sheets are available.
-Unbranded supply is provided upon request for private label production of HV DC contactors.
+We provide laser-marked part numbers aligned with your catalog, OEM-branded packaging, and customized multilingual instruction sheets.
+Unbranded supply is provided upon request to support private label production of HV DC contactors.

-CE, UKCA, and IEC 60947-4-1 UL 60947-4-1 compliance documentation is provided according to target export markets.
-Technical documentation files are maintained and updated in line with evolving regulatory requirements, supporting battery storage system conformity assessments.
+Compliance documentation for CE, UKCA, IEC 60947-4-1, and UL 60947-4-1 is provided according to your target export markets.
+Technical files are maintained and updated in line with evolving regulatory requirements, supporting conformity assessments for battery storage systems.

-Your technical team communicates with the engineers who designed and tested your HV DC contactors, not a distributor’s sales engineer reading from a catalog.
-Application questions receive answers within 24 hours during China business hours.
+Your technical team communicates directly with the engineers who designed and tested your HV DC contactors, rather than a sales engineer reading from a catalog.
+Application-related inquiries receive responses within 24 hours during China business hours.

 Direct from Manufacturer